-- a) All forms and exhibits listed below for the Standard EWCP application are required to be completed and retained in lender's file. - b) Forms to be submitted: - i.
-Copy of page 1 of EIB-SBA 84-1, U.S. Small Business Administration and Export-Import Bank of the United States, Joint Application for Export Working Capital Guarantee;
+- b) Forms to be submitted: - i.
+Copy of page 1 of EIB-SBA 84-1, U.S. Small Business Administration and Export-Import Bank of the United States, Joint Application for Export Working Capital Guarantee; - ii.
+Copy of SBA Form 1920; and - 4.
+EWCP - a) EWCP applications must be submitted on EIB-SBA Form 84-1.

-4. EWCP

-a) EWCP applications must be submitted on EIB-SBA Form 84-1.
 This is a joint application form used by both the SBA and the U.S. Ex-Im Bank.
-This form eliminates the need for 912 submissions, except from any Subject Individual with a prior arrest or conviction.

-b) For applications to reissue an existing EWCP line of credit that is maturing, the lender must submit a new EIB-SBA Form 84-1.
+This form eliminates the need for 912 submissions, except from any Subject Individual with a prior arrest or conviction. - b) For applications to reissue an existing EWCP line of credit that is maturing, the lender must submit a new EIB-SBA Form 84-1.
 The lender will not have to resubmit all of the historical information required with the Form 84-1 because the USEAC Representative handling the processing and servicing of the line of credit will have the historical information in the original loan file.